- ICH GCP

 TRANSPLANT: Patients receive peripheral blood stem cell infusion on day 0.

-GVHD PROPHYLAXIS: Patients then receive cyclophosphamide IV over 3 hours on days 3-4, tacrolimus IV beginning day 5 then orally (PO) for 6 months, mycophenolate mofetil PO twice daily (BID) or three times daily (TID) beginning day 5 for 6 weeks, and granulocyte colony-stimulating factor (G-CSF) subcutaneously (SC) beginning day 7 until neutrophil recovery is > 1,500/mm^3.
+GVHD PROPHYLAXIS: Patients then receive cyclophosphamide IV over 3 hours on days 3-4, tacrolimus IV beginning day 5 then orally (PO) for about 6 months, mycophenolate mofetil PO twice daily (BID) or three times daily (TID) beginning day 5 for 6 weeks, and granulocyte colony-stimulating factor (G-CSF) subcutaneously (SC) beginning day 7 until neutrophil recovery is > 1,500/mm^3.

 All patients undergo magnetic resonance imaging (MRI), computed tomography (CT), bone marrow biopsy and aspiration and blood sample collection throughout the trial.
 Patients also undergo echocardiography (ECHO) or multigated acquisition scan (MUGA) on the trial.